Skip to content

 Perfectly seasoned air fryer pork chops that stay juicy every time.
 Bone-in and boneless timing, my go-to rub, and the sides I actually serve with them.

-Golden brown air fryer pork chops on a white plate with roasted broccoli
+Air fryer pork chops with golden seasoning crust on a white plate, served with roasted broccoli

 I burned my first batch of air fryer pork chops so badly that my smoke detector went off.
 That was three years ago.
 Since then I've cooked pork chops in my air fryer at least twice a week and finally nailed a method that works every single time.